wp-orbis/wp-orbis-finance/readme.txt

 == Changelog ==

+= 1.0.2 =
+*	Tweak - Everyone has now access to the project invoice number field.

 = 1.0.1 =
 *	Tweak - Project invoice number modification are now logged with an Orbis system comment.